 Dr Emily Corrigan-Kavanag led two events around tech for home wellbeing at Surrey in November, as part of the 2021 ESRC Festival of Social Sciences and to follow the launch of the new special interest group “Home Wellbeing”.

 The event highlights the importance of designing sustainable technologies that induce wellbeing in the home, and the kinds of technology, including Artificial Intelligence (AI) that might be possible in future through a series of invited talks from expert speakers, poster presenters, and technology demonstrators.
+(See Programme)

 The event emphasises the significance of creating technologies to support future homes for wellbeing, such as through Artificial Intelligence (AI), through a series of poster and technology demonstration pitches, organised tours to the MyGlobalHome Innovation Centre and an expert panel discussion.
+(See Programme)